 Like all alcohols, beer is volatile, meaning that it has components that evaporate easily and release aroma.

 That aroma – a combination of hops oils, fermentation byproducts, flavorings, esters, and yeast – is a crucial part of your enjoyment, as your sense of smell is intricately entwined with your sense of taste.

 In fact, some researchers say as much as 80% of the flavors we taste actually come from our sense of smell.
 Because a beer glass has a much larger surface area than a bottle or can, far more of the beer aroma hits your nose, giving you a fuller taste experience.

 You’ll find a wide range of beer glasses on the shelves of your favorite virtual or local housewares shop.
+Choosing a beer glass depends partly on aesthetic preference, though if you're a craft beer fan, you may choose the shape best suited to your favorite beer variety.
 Here are some of the most common types.

 These heavy glass mugs have a handle, sides that are straight or very slightly curved, and sometimes “dimples” in the glass.

 Beer mugs are fun to hold and sturdy enough to clink together in as many toasts as you and your drinking buddies care to give.
 The thick walls help keep beer cool.